aabdelghani/boschTestBench/README.md

-## Side Note: Setting the Compare Match Register for 1kHz Frequency
+## Side Note: Setting the Compare Match Register for Several Frequencies

 The line in the code `// Set compare match register to desired timer count for 1kHz frequency` is a crucial part of setting up the Timer1 interrupt in the Arduino.
 Let's break down this concept for a clearer understanding.